NawazishFaraz/Docker-for-DevOps/docker_volume.md

 Docker supports two types of volumes: #unnamed (or anonymous) volumes and #named volumes.
 Both serve the purpose of persisting data beyond the lifecycle of a container, but they differ in management, usability, and use cases.

-#
+# Difference Between Unnamed (Anonymous) Volumes and Named Volumes:
-Difference Between Unnamed (Anonymous) Volumes and Named Volumes Docker supports two types of volumes: unnamed (or anonymous) volumes and named volumes.
+Docker supports two types of volumes: unnamed (or anonymous) volumes and named volumes.
 Both serve the purpose of persisting data beyond the lifecycle of a container, but they differ in management, usability, and use cases.

 # 1.Unnamed (Anonymous) Volumes